Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 |      AIC|     BIC| R_squared| adj_R_squared|
 |--------:|-------:|---------:|-------------:|
 | 1492.616| 1544.95| 0.9976578|     0.9975243|
-The backward selection drops only the variable "Saturated_Fat"  since it's not  considered significant in explaining the amount of calories mantaining the other variables.
+The backward selection drops only the variable `"Saturated_Fat"` since it's not considered significant in explaining the amount of calories mantaining the other variables.

-Comarison between the models
+**Comarison between the models:**

 Table: Model comparison